Tales of Christmases Past: The West Wales Derby

 A feisty second half which saw Scarlets second row, Chris Wyatt seeing yellow, turned quickly in the Ospreys favour with tries from James Bater and two from Williams - Shane not Barry - to cap off the elusive wing’s Man of the Match performance.
 The 28-7 victory ensured that the first ‘Black and White double’ had been secured.
 For the likes of Sonny Parker, Jason Spice, Duncan Jones, Brent Cockbain, Ryan Jones and the rest, their abstinence of mulled wine the day before clearly paid handsome dividends!

 Scarlets fans would have to wait two years for the next Boxing Day derby, and despite having won two of the three ‘regular’ derbies that followed their Gnoll defeat of 2004, they probably wished that they’d stayed at home when December 26 2006 came around.
 In front of a capacity crowd of 20,520, the Ospreys - and young lad called James Hook - made it a Nightmare after Christmas for the Scarlets.
-Having only made his first Ospreys start in the opening game of that 2006 season, Hook’s pinpoint accuracy with the boot delivered the Ospreys 23 points and with it, Hook was awarded the Man of the Match award.
+Having only made his first Ospreys start in the opening game of that 2006 season, Hook’s pinpoint accuracy with the boot delivered the Ospreys 23 points and with it, Hook was awarded the Man of the Match honours.

 Credit should also be given to both sets of supporters, who despite the disruption of the late postponement on Boxing Day, turned up in their numbers the following afternoon, with 18,151 braving the cold weather.
 Once again, and thanks to the record breaking 60-17 score line, it was the home fans who left the stadium filled to the brim with Christmas cheer.

 The next derby would take place on another significant date, Guy Fawkes night in 2011, the November of the following season.
 A cliché would see me draw a comparison between on-field battles with fireworks, but a hard-fought, uncompromising struggle, meant that the only real fireworks were those in the skies around Swansea.
-On the field in Landore, the Scarlets fought hard and managed to halt their slide in these derby fixtures by securing the first of only two draws in the fixture.
+On the field in Landore, the Scarlets fought hard and managed to halt their slide in these derby fixtures by securing the first of only previously mentioned two draws in the fixture.

 The 9-all tie in front of a crowd of 12,332, was a night for the kickers with points being shared equally by Dan Biggar and the Scarlets’ legend, Stephen Jones.
 Not to reduce the importance of the points shared between each side, the evening was more notable for a significant career milestone for the 22-year-old Biggar.
 His 9 points saw him overtake James Hook as the Ospreys highest ever point scorer, a record he holds to this day.
 Despite Stephen Jones’s success with the boot on the night, he could probably count himself lucky to have not seen red following a spear tackle on Tommy Bowe, with French referee Mathieu Raynal deeming a yellow card sufficient punishment.